DarkWiiPlayer/arrr/readme.md

 	parser { "--unknown" } -- returns { "unknown" }

-At any position where a new argument is expected, a `--` will immediately stop parsing arguments and return all following arguments unmodified.
+At any position where a new argument is expected, a `--` will immediately stop parsing arguments and return all following arguments unmodified as positional arguments.